 WHAT IS THE PURPOSE OF THIS FUND?

-The COVID-19 Solidarity Response Fund for the World Health Organization (WHO) is the only way for individuals, corporations, foundations, and other organizations around the world to directly support the work of WHO and partners to help countries prevent, detect, and respond to the COVID-19 pandemic, especially where needs are greatest.
+The COVID-19 Solidarity Response Fund for World Health Organization (WHO) is the only way for individuals, corporations, foundations, and other organizations around the world to directly support the work of WHO and partners to help countries prevent, detect, and respond to the COVID-19 pandemic, especially where needs are greatest.
 Money raised through the Fund can be disbursed at speed and flexibly, so it gets where it is most needed as quickly as possible.

 The Fund is aligned with the priorities outlined in the WHO COVID-19 Strategic Preparedness and Response Plan, outlining the global public health strategies to combat the COVID-19 pandemic.

-HOW TO GIVE TO THE COVID-19 SOLIDARITY RESPONSE FUND FOR WHO.
+HOW TO GIVE TO THE COVID-19 SOLIDARITY RESPONSE FUND FOR WHO

 The COVID-19 Solidarity Response Fund is a historic opportunity for everyone, everywhere to help support the World Health Organization and its partners’ lifesaving work to prevent, detect, and respond to the unprecedented global COVID-19 pandemic.
 To allow everyone an opportunity to give, we have created multiple fundraising platforms for the fund.
 You can give in any of the following ways: